 Additional Types of Inspections

-Complaint Inspections are conducted if a Housing Quality Standard (HQS) violation is reported by an owner, participant or another source.
+Special Inspections are conducted if a Housing Quality Standard (HQS) violation is reported by an owner, participant or another source.

-Or Check out the Complaint Inspections tab.
+Or Check out the Special Inspections tab above.

-Annual Inspections FAQ
+Regular Inspections FAQ

-Complaint Inspection Request Information Sheet
+Special Inspection Request Information Sheet

 Definition: Minimum quality “Standard Housing” necessary for the health and safety of program participants.